ComradDoge/DogeEU4/README.md

 - Prussian militarization loses the -20% land maintenance, discipline 10%>7.5%
 - Horde discipline 10%>7.5%
-- Holy Roman Empire can be formed through a decision [/quote]
+- Holy Roman Empire can be formed through a decision
+- Centralization governing capacity changed to a modifer instead -300>-25%, cause of a possible exploit [/quote]
 [/quote]
 [quote]